-The DSL (or deputy) is likely to have a complete safeguarding picture and will therefore be the most appropriate person to lead the school/college's initial response.
+The DSL (or deputy) is likely to have a complete safeguarding picture and will therefore be the most appropriate person to lead the school's initial response.
 Important considerations will include:

-- the wishes of the victim in terms of how they want to proceed.
+• the wishes of the victim in terms of how they want to proceed.
 This is especially important in the context of sexual violence and sexual harassment.
 Victims will be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
 However, if the victim asks the school/college not to tell anyone about the sexual violence or sexual harassment, the DSL (or a deputy) will have to balance the victim's wishes against their duty to protect the victim and other children.
-It is likely to be justified and lawful to share the information if doing so is in the public interest, e.g. to protect the victim and other young people from harm and to promote the welfare of children; - the nature of the alleged incident(s), including: whether a crime may have been committed and consideration of harmful sexual behaviour; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
+It is likely to be justified and lawful to share the information if doing so is in the public interest, e.g.

+to protect the victim and other young people from harm and to promote the welfare of children:

+- the nature of the alleged incident(s), including: whether a crime may have been committed and consideration of harmful sexual behaviour; - · the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
 For example, is the alleged perpetrator(s) /significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty?; - if the alleged incident is a one-off or a sustained pattern of abuse; - whether there are ongoing risks to the victim, other children, adult students or school /college staff; - informing parents/carers (unless this would put the victim at greater risk); - only sharing information with those staff who need to know in order to support the children involved and/or be involved in any investigation.
+Does the victim have a disability or learning difficulty?; - if the alleged incident is a one-off or a sustained pattern of abuse; - that sexual violence and sexual harassment can take place within intimate personal relationships between children - importance of understanding intra familial harms and any necessary support for siblings following incidents - whether there are ongoing risks to the victim, other children, adult students or school/college staff: - informing parents/carers (unless this would put the victim at greater risk); - only sharing information with those staff who need to know in order to support the children involved and/or be involved in any investigation.
 For instance, teachers may be asked to monitor the victim's welfare without needing to know that they are a victim of sexual violence or harassment.